Oli Sykes: Bring Me the Horizon (2004–present)

 In 2004, Sykes formed Bring Me the Horizon.
 The band released their debut EP This Is What the Edge of Your Seat Was Made For in 2004, then releasing their debut studio album, Count Your Blessings in 2006.
-In 2007, a female fan accused Sykes of urinating on her and accused him and his bandmates of assaulting her.
-He was put on trial and pleaded not guilty.
-The fan took a photo of her face, which appeared to be covered in blood.
-An employee of venue Rock City in Nottingham, England said: "After the gig, two girls tried to get on the tour bus.
-Later on, the singer, Oliver Sykes, tried it on with one of the girls.
-When she said no, he called her a dyke and first pissed on her before him and the rest of the band threw her and her friend off the bus.
-Once off the bus, someone within the band threw an empty bottle of Jagermeister at the girl's head".
-Sykes strongly denied the allegations.
-According to record label Visible Noise Records, "numerous versions of the alleged incident have been posted online".
-Charges against Sykes were dropped due to a lack of evidence.

 Their second studio album, Suicide Season, was released on 29 September 2008.
 During a tour in 2008, Bring Me the Horizon and the British metalcore band Architects filmed two videos.
 The first showed a fight between Sykes and Architects' lead singer Sam Carter, while the second showed an ambulance with Sykes supposedly inside.
 The videos were uploaded to YouTube, leading to outrage from many Bring Me the Horizon fans, and resulting in hate mail and death threats being sent to Carter.
 However, it was later revealed that the videos were a stunt staged by both bands, and that they are in fact good friends.
 Sykes said, "All-day events can get boring very fast so we conjured up the first idiotic thing we could think of and made it as unbelievable as possible."

 Their third studio album There Is a Hell Believe Me I've Seen It.
-There Is a Heaven Let's Keep It a Secret. was released on 4 October 2010, followed by fourth studio album Sempiternal on 1 April 2013, which features the new member Jordan Fish and Sykes playing rhythm guitar for the album.
+There Is a Heaven Let's Keep It a Secret. was released on 4 October 2010, followed by fourth studio album Sempiternal on 1 April 2013, which features the new member Jordan Fish for the album.
 In June 2013, Sykes and Bring Me the Horizon were sued by the parents of a 12-year-old girl due to injuries received in the mosh pit while watching the band's performance during the Warped Tour 2013.
 This led to Sykes announcing via Twitter that legally he was no longer able to start any form of moshing activities during his concerts.
 However, Sykes later stated that the suit had been dropped and that moshing was not going to be banned.